Buying Power: British Archaeology and the Antiquities Market in Egypt and Sudan 1880 - 1939

 The role of archaeologists in the antiquities market in Egypt and Sudan has often been underplayed or ignored, with narratives choosing to focus on the scientific achievements of archaeological 'heroes'.
 However, it is apparent that many archaeologists were involved in the market, as both buyers and sellers.
 The movement of objects through the market to museums via archaeologists was complex, and involved both sanctioned excavations and illicit activities, opportunistic sellers and licensed vendors.

-This project is the first to focus on how archaeologists involved in British-led excavations in Egypt and Sudan were entangled with the antiquities market and how this impacts what we see today in museums across the world.
-It will examine how and why archaeologists bought and sold objects, how they viewed these transactions financially and ethically.
-This will enable museums to share fuller object histories with visitors, highlighting colonial collecting practices, allowing for a more open conversation about archaeological collections from Egypt and Sudan.
+This project was the first to focus on how archaeologists involved in British-led excavations in Egypt and Sudan were entangled with the antiquities market and how this impacts what we see today in museums across the world.
+It examined how and why archaeologists bought and sold objects, how they viewed these transactions financially and ethically.
+Through extensive archival and museum collections research in Edinburgh, London, Liverpool, Oxford, Manchester, and Toronto, it has uncovered a much fuller picture of these individuals’ roles, not just as “enthusiastic buyers” of antiquities but as key suppliers to collectors and museums internationally.

 - Project title